crimsonmoon2301/Algoritmi-un-Strukturas/README.md

 # Algoritmi-un-Strukturas
 Some samples I leave here useful for my algorithm class.
-Trying to not use AI as much as possible.
+Trying to not use AI as much as possible, only when I get stuck or if theres no info